 Trusts and PEFs:

 Throughout the BNurs course you may find yourself allocated to placements across the whole of Greater Manchester.
 The four main boroughs for placement are; Trafford, Manchester, Tameside and Stockport.
 Placements can also include non-NHS areas including private hospitals, hospices, and nursing homes.
-It’s important to remember that there are some differences between trusts.
-Your experiences between different trusts may vary (for example; differences in Early Warning Scoring Systems) so it’s important to familiarise yourself with the trust policy when you start your placement.
-Guidance on this will usually be found in the student file at your placement or via the trust intranet.
+It is important to remember that there are some differences between trusts.
+Your experiences between different trusts may vary (for example; differences in Early Warning Scoring Systems) so it is important to familiarise yourself with the Trust policy when you start your placement.
+Guidance on this will usually be found in the student file at your placement or via the Trust intranet.

 Public Transport Routes: